 But which of these two is better – Divi or Beaver Builder?
 To help you decide, we will take a detailed look at each page builder and discuss their main features such as visual editor, ease of use, content modules, and premade templates.

-By the end of this post, you’ll know everything you need about Divi and Beaver Builder to decide which is the best page builder for your WordPress website.
+By the end of this post, you’ll have a complete comparison between Beaver Builder vs Divi to decide which is the best page builder for your WordPress website.

 Let’s get started…